DETAILED ACTION

 Regarding claim 5, Blais anticipates the method of tracking objects according to claim 1, wherein

-at the time of one of step A of identifying the object to track and of step B of estimating the position of the object, there is furthermore determined at least one estimated dimension of the object in a perpendicular plane containing the estimated position of the object and perpendicular to a line passing via the estimated position of the object and the position of the LIDAR apparatus,
+at a time of one of step A of identifying the object to track and of step B of estimating the position of the object, there is furthermore determined at least one estimated dimension of the object in a perpendicular plane containing the estimated position of the object and perpendicular to a line passing via the estimated position of the object and the position of the LIDAR apparatus,

 and wherein, at the sub-step C1 of determining the tracking pattern, the at least one angular parameter of the tracking pattern is furthermore determined from the estimated dimension (Col. 6, line 20-Col. 7, line 55; Figs. 10, 11 where a calculated profile and/or shape of the target may be determined during tracking and interception points may influence where the pattern is directed, the size of the pattern, and the shape of the pattern).